[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 By default, dropping onto a target will perform “Move” operation: the contents of source and target are interchanged.

 To perform a simple “Copy”, which leaves the source unchanged, press and hold CTRL key before dropping.
 This is a standard Windows mechanism used by Explorer and other applications that support drag-drop.
-Visual cue is also given: a small plus (+) sign appears next to the mouse cursor while CTRL is pressed, indicating that releasing the mouse would result in the “Copy” behavior.
+A visual cue is also given: a small plus (+) sign appears next to the mouse cursor while CTRL is pressed, indicating that releasing the mouse would result in the “Copy” behavior.
 Conversely, absence of plus sign denotes a “Move” operation.

 Drag-drop from another application